 Let’s start with the basics.
 What exactly is gum disease and how does it differ from other

-Once bacterium such as these take hold, they are hard to get rid of.
+Once bacterium such as these takes hold, they are hard to get rid of.
 Eventually, infection and inflammation of the gums will occur.
 This is called gingivitis.
-If left unchecked, gingivitis morphs into the “worst case scenario”—gum disease (also known as periodontal disease or periodontitis.
+If left unchecked, gingivitis morphs into the “worst-case scenario”—gum disease (also known as periodontal disease or periodontitis.
 This is when inflamed gums begin to pull away from the teeth, creating tiny pockets where food and even more bacteria collect.
-Eventually, individuals with periodontal disease suffer from loss of teeth.
+Eventually, individuals with the periodontal disease suffer from loss of teeth.
 In addition, some experts believe that the harmful bacteria in the mouth can eventually move to other parts of the body.

 Periodontal Disease and Breast Cancer

 There is a clear link between gum disease and cancer in both men and women.
 This includes breast cancer in women as well.

 A 2017 joint study conducted by the University of Texas and the State University of New York at Buffalo surveyed over 65,000 women.
 Those who had gum disease were up to 14% more likely to get a cancer diagnosis than women with health gum.